-We eliminate these cycles using the origin ordering guarantee of chains.
-Specifically, sub-chains updating identical rows in derived tables either commute or start by updating the same base table row at the same server.
-In the latter case, origin ordering ensures that these subchains are consistently ordered and thus need not be connected in the SC-graph.
-Note that origin ordering cannot eliminate C-edges in user chains, because the static analysis cannot determine if two user chains start at the same server: that depends on what table shard they access, which may be determined only at run-time.
+but then, with origin ordering, these sub-chains are consistently ordered and thus need not be connected in the SC-graph.
+Note that origin ordering cannot eliminate Cedges in user chains, because the static analysis cannot determine if two user chains start at the same server: that depends on what table shard they access, which is determined at run-time.

 Complete construction of the SC-graph.
 With the above ideas, we modify the naive construction of the SC-graph (Section 4.1) as follows.
 First, we omit system chains and only consider user chains when adding C-edges.
 A user chain may read from derived tables but can never directly modify them.
 Thus, two hops from different (instances of) user chains have a C-edge between them iff (1) both hops access the same base table and an access is a write, or (2) one hop reads from a derived table T and the other hop modifies a base table from which T derives.
-Additionally, if two hops are annotated as commutative, we do not add a C-edge between them.
-Finally, chains that are linked are included as separate chains in the SC-graph; the fact they are linked does not affect the SC-graph.
+Additionally, if two hops are annotated as commutative, we do not add a C-edge be-Finally, note that linked chains are intween them. cluded as separate chains in the SC-graph; the fact they are linked does not affect the SC-graph.